Unless your daddy's rich

 The ability to change a character's job is usually accessed through the party's menu outside of battle (though some games may instead require visiting a specific location to change jobs).

-, which dictates their proficiency at the assigned job and unlocks new job skills and/or abilities as it levels up.
-For example, if you've never put a character on Mage duty, they will have a minimum Mage level (and only beginner-rank spells to use), whereas a character who has reached maximum Mage level will have a wide arsenal of magic at their command.
+Each job has an associated Level independent of the Character Level, which dictates his proficiency with the assigned job and unlocks new job skills and/or abilities as it levels up.
+For example, if you've never put a character on Mage duty, they will have a minimum Mage level (and only beginner-rank spells to use), whereas a character who has reached maximum Mage level will have a wide arsenal of magic at his command.